Complaints & Complaint Handling

 - Who it was reported to at the time

-3. Contact your Club Member Protection Officer, Club Secretary, or a Club Committee Member or your local Association Member Protection Officer to discuss your concerns and seek advice about:
+3. Contact your Club Member Protection Officer, Club Secretary, or a Club Committee Member to:

-- whether the club or association are already aware of the incident
+- find out if the club is already aware of the concerns or incident?

-- clarifying whether there are policies that relate to your concerns
+- clarify if there are policies that you can refer to in relation to your concerns

-- what your options are in relation to:
+- discuss what your options are in relation to:

-- making a written complaint to the club by letter or email
+- whether you need to make a written complaint to the club by letter or email, and who to address it to

 - if serious, reporting the incident to the Association.

-- If a child is at risk of serious harm, reporting to Police, or the Child Protection Helpline,
+- If a child is at risk of serious harm, reporting to the Child Protection Helpline, or

-- what the next steps are to seek a resolution, report or escalate.
+- if alternative or next steps are available to seek a resolution, or whether to meet, report or escalate.

 Reporting a Child at Risk of Serious Harm

-If you think a child or young person has been seriously harmed or is at risk of serious harm from abuse or neglect in sport, school, at home or another setting, contact the Child Protection Helpline or NSW Police.
-The helpline is open 24 hours a day, 7 days a week and staffed by qualified caseworkers.
+If you think a child or young person has been seriously harmed or is at risk of serious harm from abuse or neglect at home, school or sport, or another setting, you can contact:

 - Police Assistance Line – Dial 131 444